Parsl/parsl/docs/quickstart.rst

 Parsl is available on `PyPI <https://pypi.org/project/parsl/>`_ and `conda-forge <https://anaconda.org/conda-forge/parsl>`_.

-Parsl requires Python3.9+ and has been tested on Linux and macOS.
+Parsl requires Python3.9+ and has been tested on Linux.

 Installation using Pip